 Mercato Sant'Ambrogio not Mercato Centrale

-While Mercato Centrale is a sight to see for its architecture— if you want the true Italian market experience head to Mercato Sant’Ambrogio.
-This is where the florentines actually come to shop.
+While Mercato Centrale is a fun stop for its grand architecture and buzzing food court, if you want the real Italian market experience, head to Mercato Sant’Ambrogio.
+This is where the locals actually shop.

 Souvenirs